Julian (Trailer Park Boys): Character biography

 Julian is the eldest primary character in the series.
 He is responsible for hiring the camera crew that follows the characters around, originally meant to document his life.
 Like Ricky, Julian enjoys marijuana and alcoholic beverages, and he used to smoke cigarettes.
 In the original 1999 black-and-white movie Trailer Park Boys, Julian sold and used cocaine, and Ricky also indulged.
 Despite being a career criminal, Julian follows a clearly defined set of morals and often displays a level of honour and selflessness well beyond that of a normal criminal.

 He claims to be very well-read and possesses a slightly higher than average vocabulary, which often confuses Ricky.
 Julian and Ricky have been best friends since childhood, although Julian is often appalled by Ricky's actions.
 Being smarter than Ricky, Julian often acts as a mentor of sorts for him, offering advice and working to keep his antics in check.
 Nevertheless, Julian would occasionally permit Ricky to wreak havoc on their adversaries if the situation demanded it.
 Julian's main goal in life, alongside Ricky, is to get rich quick and retire, and he spends most of the series pursuing this goal via a series of audacious crimes, such as bootlegging, dealing drugs, and stealing barbecues.
 Julian usually devises many of the schemes that the Boys engage in, and will subsequently take a leadership role.
 Julian is very clever and almost always finds a creative solution to the various problems the Boys encounter, though he lacks Ricky's talent for lying to the police.

 Although he often appears intimidating to other characters, Julian is actually very compassionate to those he cares about and prefers to avoid confrontations, though he will not hesitate to fight back when things turn violent.
 As the series progresses, Julian's character becomes more manipulative in order to achieve his profitable schemes, sometimes resulting in his malicious behavior directly affecting Bubbles or Ricky and creating conflict.

-Julian has a muscular build and always wears a tight black T-shirt, blue or black jeans, and motorcycle boots, along with greasy back hair, akin to a Greaser.
-As a running joke, he almost always has a glass of rum and Coke in hand, regardless of the situation, including a scene in Season 2's seventh episode in which he emerges from a crashed – and rolled – vehicle with his drink still in hand, and in the film Trailer Park Boys: Countdown to Liquor Day, where he continues carrying it even when impersonating a security guard for an armored car.
+Julian has a muscular build and always wears a tight black T-shirt, blue or black jeans, and motorcycle boots, along with greasy black hair, akin to a greaser.
+As a running joke, he almost always has a glass of rum and Coke in hand, regardless of the situation, including a scene in Season 2's seventh episode in which he emerges from a crashed – and rolled – vehicle with his drink still in hand, and in the film Trailer Park Boys: Countdown to Liquor Day, where he continues carrying it even when impersonating a security guard for an armoured car.

 He is the only one of the Boys with a proper home, his late grandmother's trailer.
 Julian reputedly has a lifelong obsession with actor Patrick Swayze and due to an embarrassing childhood incident, he becomes greatly offended when referred to as Patrick Swayze.